Jesper-Andersson/Short-Projects/README.md

 ## Short-Projects
-A collection of beginner level Python scripts to help me learn:
+A collection of beginner level Python scripts for learning:

+## Python
 * **DiceRoll** - Pseudo-Random number generation between 1-6.
 * **StringReverse** - Reverses a string and outputs it.